kodeFant/100-days-of-code/log.md

 **Thoughts:** Most of my day went into trying to fix my local mySQL install which broke because of a headless wordpress starter.
 Did not get to fix it today.
 Such a nasty mess when mySQL breaks.
 I don't like it.

 **Plans for tomorrow:** Fix MySQL.

+### Day 17: October 21th, 2018

+#####

+**Today's Progress:** Fixed mySQL and instead tested a Gatsby JS Wordpress-plugin.
+It worked very well, so I don't see the use for the headless WP starter anymore.
+I have started on converting a pretty complex HTML template to a GatsbyJS app, and when the frontend is finished, I will add a WordPress back end to it.

+**Thoughts:** It feels very nice developing in a React-environment again.
+I have been working on WordPress for a while, which to my surprize then felt much harder.

+**Plans for tomorrow:** Finish Header-component on GatsbyJS restaurant app.